 Web browsers are applications that use your Internet connection to access the World Wide Web.
+When you want to Stream and watch movies online, you need a browser, when you want to play games online you need a Web Browser.
 Basically, it sends requests to a web server, which processes the said request and sends back data in raw form.
 An internet browser translates this data into the graphical web page that you get to see and interact with.
 With websites becoming more user-friendly, interactive etc., you need browsers which have the capabilities to match up to these demands and process data faster.

 There is no denying the fact that Google Chrome is the most popular browser ever made.

 Pros: It’s fast, simple and delivers a no-frills user experience.
 Professionals, as well as novice users, find Google Chrome to be equally good.
 If you are a pro, then the developer-oriented features, (which lay hidden mostly) are enough to make you jump into its user base.

 In fact, Google Chrome is so popular that web pages are tested for their performance and delivery of user experience in it by web developers.
 It also makes use of Google’s enormous barrage of resources and knowledge to provide you a seamless experience across platforms and systems.
 The ever-growing extensions library is also a reason to have Chrome as your primary browser because of the increase your productivity on the web by a large margin.

 Google started an Open-source web browser called Chromium in the year 2008, It is the core for Google Chrome Browser which holds rank 1 in our ranking, You can see the difference between Google Chrome and Chromium in Wikipedia.